danielfm/pydozeoff/README.rst

 * Play nice with version control systems
 * Configurable slide directory structure with support for nested subdirectories
-* Uses `S5`_ template model by default, but you can easily make it compatible with virtually any HTML-based presentation engine
+* Uses `S5`_ template model by default, but you can easily make it compatible with virtually any web-based presentation engine
-* Tested on: Linux, Windows

 Dependencies